NetworkScienceLab/GDM/README.md

 ### Dataset generation
 We provide the networks we use in our experiments in the repository under the dataset/ folder[^1].

-However, if you wish to test with your own networks, you can convert them from the edgelist (.el) to the GraphML (.graphml) fileformat via the command:
+However, if you wish to test with your own networks, you can convert them from the edgelist (.el) to the GraphML (.graphml) file-format via the command:

 ```bash
 python -u network_dismantling/common/any2graphml.py -i <INPUT_FOLDER> -o <OUTPUT_FOLDER> -e <INPUT_FORMAT>